Creating custom functions

 The component includes a function to get an item at item at a specific index of a container called GetItemAtSpecificIndex.

-• The UniqueID is the most reliable method of finding a very specific item, container or item driver, other than a direct reference to the item, container or item driver, but even then a direct reference might get outdated if the player moves the item or modifies it in some way.
+• The UniqueID is the most reliable method of finding a very specific item, container or item component, other than a direct reference to the item, container or item component, but even then a direct reference might get outdated if the player moves the item or modifies it in some way.
 The UniqueID is only updated for containers and items if they are moved to a new component.
 You can update a outdated item struct by calling UpdateItemStruct

 # Network optimizations